Recognizing Autism in Adults

 • Struggling with time management and punctuality

-• Trouble initiating or completing tasks without prompting
+• Trouble initiating or completing multi-step tasks (sometimes called "autistic inertia")

 Final Thoughts

-Recognizing the hidden signs of autism in adults is crucial for early identification and support.
-With a proper diagnosis, adults with autism can access resources and interventions tailored to their unique needs and strengths.
-By gaining a better understanding of these less obvious symptoms, we can foster greater awareness and acceptance of autism in adults and help them navigate their daily lives with greater ease and confidence.
+Recognizing these signs in adults is crucial.
+A proper diagnosis, even later in life, can be transformative.
+It provides access to resources, community, and a framework for understanding one's own unique needs and strengths.
+By gaining a better understanding of these less obvious symptoms, we can foster greater awareness and help autistic adults navigate their lives with more confidence and self-compassion.

 Previous